samsungsamiio/samsungsami.io/source/sami/demos-tools/oauth2-flow-examples.md

 ## Web application

 A real world web application contains frontend components and backend servers.
-To improve scurity, it is recommended that the app uses the [Authorization Code method](/sami/sami-documentation/authentication.html#authorization-code-method) initially for an user to grant the app to access to her data on SAMI.
-Later on, the app could use [Client Credentials method](/sami/sami-documentation/authentication.html#client-credentials-method) in the backend to get tokens to access the data without requiring users' involvement.
+To improve security, it is recommended that the app uses the [Authorization Code method](/sami/sami-documentation/authentication.html#authorization-code-method) initially for an user to grant the app to access to her data on SAMI.
+Later on, the app could use the [Client Credentials method](/sami/sami-documentation/authentication.html#client-credentials-method) in the backend to get tokens to access the data without requiring users' further involvement.

 ### Obtain an access token by interacting with users

-The [Authorization Code method] is divided to two steps.
-First, the front end sends a HTTP request to get an authroization code.
-Then, the back end sends a HTTP request with the client credentials to get an access token.
+The Authorization Code method has two steps.
+First, the front end sends a HTTP request to get an authorization code.
+Then, the back end sends a HTTP request with client credentials and the obtained code to get an access token.

 #### Obtain an authorization code

 The web app presents a UI for an user to login to SAMI.
 After the login button is clicked, the app makes the HTTP call to request an authorization code from SAMI.
-Below is the example of HTTP GET request call:
+Below is the example of a HTTP GET request call:

     https://accounts.samsungsami.io/authorize?client_id=9628eef2a00d43d89b757b8d34373588&response_type=code&redirect_uri=https://myapp.com/callback&state=abcdefgh&scope=read,write